billsix/cprogrammingbook/doc/02-Variables.rst

     long string\n");

-That will certainly work, but for strings it is preferable to make use of the string-joining feature introduced by the Standard:
+That will certainly work, but for strings it is preferable to make use of the string-joining feature introduced by the C89 Standard:

 .. code-block:: C

-    /* This string joining will not work in Old C */ printf("This is a very very very"
+    /* This string joining will not work in pre-C89 */ printf("This is a very very very"
            "long string\n");